• Latest

 A lot has been written about doomscrolling and the steps that can be taken to avoid it.
 However, it’s very important not to lose hope if you are a victim of this phenomenon.

 It would help if you didn’t panic or think the path was hopeless.
-You can still overcome doomscrolling by following some simple advice we’ve also mentioned here.
+You can still overcome doomscrolling by following some simple advice mentioned here.

 For example, ensure your goals for scrolling are aligned with your time and energy levels so that you won’t get discouraged and give up midway through!

-And don’t forget to tell us in the comments section how did you fare?
+And don’t forget to tell us in the comments section how you fare.

 FAQs | Doomscrolling